The who, what, where, how and why of that magnificent obsession… starting a Bordeaux wine collection…

 If you want to add older vintages to your cellar, there are numerous options.
 Most major auction companies hold several wine sales a year including Christies and Sotheby’s.
 Select wine merchants also offer older wines for sale.
 But purchasing older wine is not without pitfalls.
 The single most important factor in buying mature vintages once you decide to collect Bordeaux wine is, were the wines stored correctly?
 A wine in poor condition is going to deliver a poor tasting experience.

-Where do you start to collect Bordeaux wine?
+Where do you start when you begin to really collect Bordeaux wine?

 You’ve tasted enough Bordeaux wine and you are ready to start buying.
 The point in the previous paragraph about wines being properly stored cannot be stressed enough.
 There is only one way to gain maximum pleasure from your mature wines and that is by storing them correctly.
 Wine is a living entity.
 Like us, wine goes through many stages before reaching maturity.
 Also like us, to ensure your wine ages and matures to the best of its ability, you need to take care of it.
 This means, regardless of where you store your wines, it needs to be in a proper environment.
 Wine is not meant to be stored in the back of your closet, under your bed or behind the stairs.
 Your wine prefers cool, dark, humid, vibration and odor free spaces.